 “Unpacking Privilege: Language Diversity in the Writing Classroom.”
-College English Association of Ohio Spring Conference, Findlay University, forthcoming April 2019.
+College English Association of Ohio Spring Conference, Findlay University, April 2019.

 “Performing Activism and Actively Performing: A Rhetorical Reflection on Scholar (Sl)Activists.”
 Conference on College Composition and Communication, Pittsburgh, PA, March 2019.

 “Reviving Parrhesia: Public Risk as Spiritual and Rhetorical Discourse.”
 Rhetoric and Religion in the 21st Century, Knoxville, TN, October 2018.